 - (Deck 7) Observation Lounge; Information Desk / Reception / Guest Service Centre - Lobby area with Reception Desk and Bureau de Change (purser, ATM cash machine); 7 Seas Buffet Restaurant (offers hot dishes, cold appetizers, desserts, soft drinks)

 - (Deck 8) Explorer's Restaurant (steakhouse) offers all-you-can-eat Explorers Kitchen buffet with an array of international dishes; Blue Riband Restaurant (a la carte); Lounge Bar; Latitude Cafe serves beverages, cocktails, coffee drinks, light snacks, gourmet sweets, fresh fruits and juices, premium ice-cream; Children's Play Room "Kidz Club" is an indoor playground supervised by dedicated staff and fitted with ball pool, large TV (for watching cartoons), kids art tables (for drawing).
-There is also a free kids' entertainer, as well as games room for teenagers.
+There is also a free kids' entertainer, as well as a games room for teenagers.

 - (Deck 9) Sports Bar is fitted with large TVs (satellite reception) for watching live sporting and musical programs; Amusement Games; Casino (blackjack, roulette); Columbus Night Club / Disco Bar Lounge; Smoking Areas

 - (Deck 12) Mermaid Bar (Outside Deck Bar)

-- Wildlife Watching Experience (led by ORCA / wildlife charity) allows passengers to learn about the wildlife in North Sea.
+- Wildlife Watching Experience (led by ORCA/wildlife charity) allows passengers to learn about the wildlife in the North Sea.

 - Reserved Seating Lounge is fitted with comfortable Pullman seats (fully-reclining leather armchairs) and large TVs.

 - (Deck 12) Ship's top-deck is a Heli Deck with a helipad (helicopter landing area used in cases of emergency).

 All onboard emergency instructions are displayed at the ship's assembly stations (aka muster stations).
 Life jackets are issued at the assembly stations.
 In case of emergency, the use of elevators/passenger lifts is forbidden.